Elehuris Montero Player Props: Rockies vs. Red Sox

-On Monday, Elehuris Montero (batting .077 in his past 10 games) and the Colorado Rockies face the Boston Red Sox, whose starting pitcher will be James Paxton.
+On Tuesday, Elehuris Montero (batting .071 in his past 10 games) and the Colorado Rockies play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
 First pitch is at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Padres.
+In his previous game he had a hitless performance (0-for-3) against the Red Sox.

 Elehuris Montero Game Info & Props vs. the Red Sox